harshverma724/Java_Basic_Projects/README.md

 3. **Compile and Run Projects**:
    - For each project, you can follow the instructions in the corresponding project folder to compile and run the Java programs.

----

-## Project Structure

-The structure of the repository will be as follows: